Majd-eddine-BEN-TAHAR/laravel-blog/README.md

 - **Settings Page**: Admins can update site settings, including site title and favicon.
 - **Pagination**: Implemented pagination for blog posts and categories.
 - **Image Uploads**: Support for uploading and displaying featured images in blog posts.
+- **Add Comments** : Users can interact with the blog by adding comments to posts.
+- **Delete and Edit Comments** : Users have the ability to remove their own comments, giving them control over the content they contribute to the blog, they also can edit their comments after posting them.
 - **About and Contact Pages**: Includes template pages for 'About Us' and 'Contact' with dummy content.

 ## Technologies Used